ValeryLegkov/portfolio-projects/README.md

 # Projects
-All my projects for the portfolio (from the period of study to the start of work)
+All my projects for the portfolio